|

 Nira Caledonia is an elegant boutique hotel in Edinburgh’s 18th-century New Town.
 It was recently refurbished, so while the outside area is steeped in history, the interior is modern and stylish.

-If you want to really treat yourself during your stay in Edinburgh, book a few nights in a luxurious suite with floor-to-ceiling windows, beautiful views and a Jacuzzi bathtub.
-However, regular rooms are also available and a bit more budget-friendly.
-(Double from ÂŁ140/$177 USD, Jacuzzi Suite from ÂŁ240/$303 USD)
+If you want to really treat yourself during your stay in Edinburgh, book a few nights in a luxurious suite with floor-to-ceiling windows, beautiful views, and a Jacuzzi bathtub.

-The hotel is just a stone’s throw from the Water of Leith Walkway, a green oasis in the middle of the city.
 Begin your walk at the bustling Stockbridge farmer’s market (each Sunday) and make your way along the quiet path to the picture-perfect Dean Village neighbourhood.

-Explore in the other direction and you will reach the grand shopping streets of New Town (George, Rose and Princes Street).
-Then climb to the top of Scott Monument for views of the city or have a picnic at Princes Gardens below the towering medieval castle.
+Then, climb to the top of Scott Monument for views of the city or have a picnic at Princes Gardens below the towering medieval castle.

 Nira Caledonia’s restaurant is a hot tip to try traditional Scottish food and enjoy a dram, but the neighbourhood is also well-known for its excellent restaurants and bars.
-Try The Pantry for brunch, The Scran & Scrallie for dinner and the speak-easy bar Panda & Sons for late-night cocktails.

 The hotel’s special couple packages include romantic turndown service and Champagne on arrival – these make Nira Caledonia one of my favourite romantic getaways in Scotland!